apache/jackrabbit-site/src/site/markdown/index.md

 #### July 6th, 2018: Apache Jackrabbit Oak 1.9.5 released
 Jackrabbit Oak 1.9.5 is an unstable release cut directly from trunk, with a focus on new features and other improvements.
-See the [downloads](downloads.html#oak1.9) page for more details.

 #### July 6th, 2018: Apache Jackrabbit 2.8.8 released
 Apache Jackrabbit 2.8.8 is an incremental feature release based on